-Personal electronic devices
+• Personal electronic devices

-The use of personal electronic devices, including mobile phones and cameras, by staff and pupils is closely monitored by the school, in accordance with the Personal Electronic Devices/Staff Code of Conduct and Handbook including AUP/Behaviour Policy / Online Safety Policy.
+The use of personal electronic devices, including mobile phones, smartwatches and cameras, by staff and pupils is closely monitored by the school, in accordance with the Personal Electronic Devices/Staff Code of Conduct and Handbook including AUP/ Behaviour Policy / Online Safety Policy.

-Where photographs and videos will involve pupils who are CLA, adopted pupils, or pupils for whom there are security concerns, the headteacher/ DSL will liaise with the designated teacher to determine the steps involved.
-The DSL will, in known cases of pupils who are CLA or who have been adopted, liaise with the pupils' social workers, carers or adoptive parents to assess the needs and risks associated with the pupils.
+Where photographs and videos will involve pupils who are CLA, adopted pupils, or pupils for whom there are security concerns, the headteacher will liaise with the designated teacher/deputy DSL to determine the steps involved.
+The designated teacher/ deputy DSL will, in known cases of pupils who are CLA or who have been adopted, liaise with the pupils' social workers, carers or adoptive parents to assess the needs and risks associated with the pupils.